madmaxgrey/Preshyons-Modpack/README.md

 [S.T.A.L.K.E.R Anomaly](https://www.moddb.com/mods/stalker-anomaly)
 extract it to any where you want it

-Click the link below to download modpack or Download directly from my Github
+Click CODE at the top right of page to download as ZIP or simply use git clone with link in a Windows Terminal if git is installed

 [Preshyon's Modpack]()